 The RPD Channel Selector is a three-octet field.
-The RPD Channel Selector uniquely identifies a channel in the RPD.
-The inclusion of the Channel Selector is necessary to bind an L2TPv3 session to a channel or a sub-channel in the RPD.
+The RPD Channel Selector uniquely identifies a channel or another managed resource in the RPD.
+The inclusion of the Channel Selector is necessary to bind an L2TPv3 session to a channel, or to a subchannel, or to another managed resource in the RPD.
+The other types of managed resources in the RPD which can be identified by the channel selector include an SCTE 55-2 Module and Spectrum Analysis Circuits (SACs).

 The structure of the RPD Channel Selector is presented on Figure 30.